 How do Solar Panels Work?

 Something a lot of people don't realize is that it doesn't take much shadow over your solar panels before they stop working.
-Solar panels today typically consist of 36 cells.
+12v (nominal) Solar panels today typically consist of 36 cells.
 Each silicon cell contributes just under half a volt (0.48v) when the sun is shining on it.
 But if a cell is shaded, it becomes a (rather leaky) diode, so instead of contributing half a volt, it actually absorbs almost 3/4 volt (0.7v).
 These numbers are inherent properties of silicon, the main element in solar panels.
 So shading a single cell decreases the output voltage of a panel by over a volt (~1.2v).
 This is usually enough to effectively shut that panel down, so it's producing no current at all.
-Certainly shading 2 cells will shut a panel down.
+Certainly shading 2 cells will prevent it from charging a 12v battery.

 Four 120 watt panels fit nicely above our davits, aft of the mainsail track.